 Associate Dean (Research), Professor of Development Economics

-Professor in Development Economics, Member of the Institute for Learning and Teaching in Higher Education.
-I have chaired the Research Degrees programme in the Faculty of Business and Law and have successfully suported doctoral students to completion on diverse topics including; the the Resource Curse and Kuwati development, artisanal fisheries development in Sierra Leone, and trade and economic integration in Central America.
+I have written three books on the political economy of Central American agriculture, and I have supported doctoral students on topics including the Resource Curse and Kuwaiti development, artisanal fisheries development in Sierra Leone, and trade and economic integration in Central America.